Sam Dubbin

-Samuel J. Dubbin (born June 26, 1955) is an American lawyer, public servant, and Holocaust Survivors' rights advocate.
+Samuel J. Dubbin (born June 26, 1955) is an American lawyer, government worker and Holocaust Survivors' rights advocate.
 He is a principal in the law firm Dubbin & Kravetz, L.L.P., a former shareholder in the law firm Greenberg Traurig, and a former partner with Steel Hector & Davis.
 A Clinton Administration appointee, he served in the Department of Justice and Department of Transportation.
-He has received a Martindale-Hubbell Peer Review Rating of AV and is included in the Bar Register of Preeminent Lawyers.

-Dubbin concentrates his practice in the areas of administrative, regulatory, and commercial litigation.
-He represents major national and regional companies, not-for-profit associations, governmental entities, and local businesses and individuals in commercial and real estate litigation, as well as matters involving antitrust law, transportation, business regulation, state and local taxation, state and federal safety regulation, public records and open meetings, and land use and zoning.
-He is best known for his work representing Holocaust Survivors.

 Education and early career

 Dubbin received his bachelor's degree in economics, magna cum laude, from Harvard College in 1977.
 In 1981, he graduated cum laude from the University of Miami School of Law, where he received the Harvey T. Reid Scholarship and served as an editor of the Law Review.
 After law school, Dubbin clerked for the Honorable James Lawrence King, United States District Judge for the Southern District of Florida, from 1981–1982.

 Government and community service

-In 1996, Florida Governor Lawton Chiles appointed Dubbin to the Florida Transportation Commission, which provides policy guidance and financial oversight to the Florida Department of Transportation.
+In 1996, Florida Governor Lawton Chiles appointed Dubbin to the Florida Transportation Commission.
 He had previously served on the Florida Supreme Court Nominating Commission, also as an appointee of Governor Chiles.